The problems with self-publishing on Amazon

 For every print book sold on Amazon, ~40-60% of the retail price is taken off as their service charge, in effect the sales commission they charge, with the remainder being the royalty - before all other service charges and taxes are applied (more on that later).

-The sales commission they take depends on how broadly you'd like Amazon to 'distribute' your book, with 40% being the charge (60% gross commission) for keeping it exclusive to Amazon and 60% price tag if using Amazon to make your book available to other distributors and booksellers, in a service they call Expanded Distribution.
+The sales commission they take depends on how broadly you'd like Amazon to 'distribute' your book, with 40% being the charge (60% gross commission) for keeping it exclusive to Amazon and a 60% price tag if using Amazon to make your book available to other distributors and booksellers, in a service they call Expanded Distribution.

 It's important to once again note that the 'distribution reach' being promised is largely theoretical; unless you pay for marketing there is a good chance you won't be seen...